Is your pet eating better than you are? They might be!

 Experts point out that the pet industry has long been seen as almost recession-proof, because most “pet parents” will cut back on things for themselves before they cut back on their pets.

-At a recent pet-expo, there were no signs of the recession.
-Companies were offering pet-safe cookies and cakes that would look perfect at any human bakery.
+At a recent pet-expo companies were offering pet-safe cookies and cakes that would look perfect at any human bakery.
 As well as banana-and-yogurt health bars and dog biscuits that taste like gingersnaps.
 They also offered 4-star dog food, like pan-seared duck with brown rice and blueberry compote or products made with pheasant, freshwater trout, and yak’s milk.
 And yes – people sometimes eat them, too.

 For example, Nummy Tum Tum sells canned organic pumpkin for dogs.
 But last year, when there was a pumpkin shortage, people called to ask if they could use it to make pumpkin pie for Thanksgiving.
 The answer: Absolutely.
 In fact, it’s identical to pumpkin canned for people, it just has a different label.